telerik/justmock-docs/advanced-usage/entity-framework-mocking.md

 # Entity Framework Mocking

+__Telerik® JustMock__ allows you to perform unit testing in conjunctions with the Microsoft Entity Framework.

+## Introduction

-With __Microsof tEntity Framework__ you develop data access application by using a conceptual application model instead of relational storage schema.
+With __Microsoft Entity Framework__, you develop data access applications by using a conceptual application model instead of a relational storage schema.

-__Telerik® JustMock__ can be used in conjunction with Microsoft Entity Framework, with the [Telerik.JustMock.EntityFramework](https://github.com/tailsu/Telerik.JustMock.EntityFramework) package.
-With it, you can easily create in-memory mocks of the DbSet and DbContext types.
-It also provides some additional mocking amenities for JustMock.
+__JustMock__ supports the Microsoft Entity Framework thanks to the [Telerik.JustMock.EntityFramework](https://github.com/tailsu/Telerik.JustMock.EntityFramework) package.
+This package allows you to easily create in-memory mocks of the DbSet and DbContext types.
+It also provides additional mocking amenities for JustMock.

-In this topic we will cover some scenarios in unit testing Microsoft EntityF ramework.
-In the examples below the `DbContext` class is used, along with the following methods:
+In this topic, we will cover some scenarios in unit testing Microsoft Entity Framework.
+In the examples below, we use the `DbContext` class along with the following methods:

   #### __[C#]__